Kienen/rcevent/Readme.md

 'SENDGRID_PASSWORD'

 Set the TIME_ZONE in settings to your local time zone.
-Set the ADMIN_EMAIL_ADDRESS to an email account you would like to be able to manage your calendars.
+Set the DEFAULT_FROM_EMAIL to an email account you would like to be able to manage your calendars.
+Create a new gmail account for this, *do not* use your personal email address.

 Save service account credentials in your project root directory as 'client_secret.json'.
 Instructions to create a service account are available at: https://developers.google.com/identity/protocols/OAuth2ServiceAccount#overview